 Isla de la Juventud Liveaboard

-Cayo Largo is a small island belonging to Cuba in the Caribbean and is no more than 16 miles long and 1.9 miles wide.
-The JA1, a 110-foot Liveaboard yacht, has a maximum of six skiffs in the entire area for the week.
+Cayo Largo is a small island in the Caribbean that belongs to Cuba.
+The island is 16 miles long and 1.9 miles wide.
+The JAF1, a 130-foot Liveaboard yacht, has a maximum of six skiffs in the entire area for the week.
 Cayo Largo is Cuba's most exclusive and innovative fishing destination.
-The Cayo Largo fishery is one of the best locations in the world for finding big permit.
+The Cayo Largo fishery is one of the world's best locations for finding big permit.

 Cayo Largo is a premier saltwater flats fishery and a top destination for Grand Slams.
 A Caribbean Grand Slam is when an angler catches a bonefish, tarpon, and permit in one day.
 Since 2004, over 500 grand slams!

 Cayo Largo has a rotational system of six zones.
-During a full week of fishing, you'll fish each zone once.
-With the Liveaboard, they have the flexibility to stay further to the west in zones 5 and 6, where the tarpon fishing can be better.
-The run from the marina to zone 5 and 6 is quite far, so during the week, liveaboard anglers have the advantage of fishing these zones longer than resort-based anglers.
+During the week, you'll fish each zone once.
+With the Liveaboard, you can stay further to the west in zones 5 and 6, where the tarpon fishing can be better.
+The run from the marina to zones 5 and 6 is quite far, so liveaboard anglers have the advantage of fishing in these zones longer than resort-based anglers.

-Boats: Dolphin 16-foot Super skiffs teamed with Yamaha 60 or 70-HP motors at all their flats fishing destinations.
+Boats: Dolphin 16-foot Super skiffs teamed with Yamaha 70-HP motors at all their flats fishing destinations.
 The guides can pole the skiffs on the shallowest bonefish flats.
-Two anglers per boat and guide.
+You'll fish two anglers per boat and guide.

-Guides: Local guides are excellent anglers and skilled at finding all species.
+Guides: The local guides are excellent anglers, skilled at finding all species.
 They were born and raised on these waters and know the ocean and the flats very well.
-The guides speak Spanish, yet also enough Fishing-English to get by.
+The guides speak Spanish but also speak enough fishing English to get by.

 Equipment: No gear or tackle is provided.
-A rod, reel. and fly line rental is available for $350.00 per person per week and requires 60 days’ notice before your trip.
-A detailed list of what to bring is in our confirmation packet.
+A rod, reel, and fly line rental is available for $350 per person per week and requires 60 days’ notice before your trip.
+Our confirmation packet includes a detailed list of what to bring.

-The main deck has an air-conditioned lounge with a large screen TV and DVD system for watching fishing videos from your day out on the flats.
-The lounge also has a digital and photo editing computer to use during your stay.
+The main deck has an air-conditioned lounge with a large-screen TV and DVD system for watching fishing videos from your day out on the flats.
+The lounge also has a digital and photo-editing computer for use during your stay.
 The shaded upper sun deck has cushioned chairs and a hot tub.

-Communications: Wi-Fi is not available on the liveaboard.
-You’ll need to check with your cell service provider before your trip to see if your U.S. cell phone will work in Cuba.
-Satellite phones are NOT allowed in Cuba and will be confiscated at the airport upon arrival.
+Communications: There is no Wi-Fi available on the liveaboard.
+Before your trip, you’ll need to check with your cell service provider to see if your U.S. cell phone will work in Cuba.
+Satellite phones are strictly prohibited in Cuba and will be confiscated at the airport on arrival.

-Friday: Optional: You may choose to arrive in Havana a day early and stay overnight.
+Friday: Optional: You may arrive in Havana, Cuba (HAV) a day early and stay overnight.
 This hotel night is not included in the package.

-Saturday: You’ll need to arrive at the Jose Marti International Airport in Havana before noon.
-The group for the week will take a private bus to Zapesca, a 3-hour drive, where you'll board the Liveaboard.
-Settle in and enjoy a cold mojito and a nice dinner.
-Overnight on the JA1 liveaboard.
+Saturday: The group for the week will take a private bus to Zapesca Port, where you'll board the Liveaboard.
+You'll settle in, enjoy a cold mojito and a nice dinner, and spend your first night on the JAF1 liveaboard.

 Sunday - Thursday: